Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/Vendor_Specific_Implementation/Aruba/Aruba_Mobility/Licencing/Aruba-Wireless-Licencing.md

 ### License Calculation Example:

-If you have 3 mobility controllers and 350 access points, the required licenses would be:
+If you have 3 mobility controllers managed by 1 mobility master and 350 access points, the required licenses would be:

 | **Resource**              | **Required Quantity** |
 |--------------------------|-----------------------|